Skip to main content

 How will I get to Frankfort every week?

 Each intern is responsible for getting themselves to and from Frankfort every Tuesday and Thursday.
 Interns may choose to carpool.
 The internship coordinator will provide a way for students to get in contact with each other, but students must take the initiative to work out any ride-share arrangements.
-A stipend of $500 will be provided to each intern to defray the costs of transportation and meals.
+Interns will be reimbursed for the cost of transportation and meals.

 How long does the internship last?